agdturner/mxg/README.md

     -  Uninstalling a PWA can be done with the PWA running, then via the three stacked dots menu.
 - Please report issues with documentation/installation/use to help develop something better...

-### Version 0.6
+### Version 0.9
-- This builds on Version 0.5
-- Buttons text is used to provide information to users about how to use the GUI rather than leaving it for users to be guided by intuition.
-It is hoped that this makes the program more user friendly and accessible.
+- Changes since 0.5:
+  - 3DMol.js is used to visualise molecules with 3D coordinates.
+  - Multiple Control elements are handled.
+  - Atom and Bond arrays are shown and editable.
+  - Rather than using labels and checkboxes, buttons with appropriate text are used.
+  - More detail has been added to Control, ModelParameter and Condition sections of the GUI.
+  - There is a menu and welcome text rather than just a load button.
+  - Various bugs were fixes.
+  - More numerical values are now output in exponent format.
+  - The reaction well diagram can be popped out and popped back.

 ### Version 0.5
-- This builds on Version 0.4
+- This is a refactoring of Version 0.4.
-- For the example [Acetyl_O2_associationEx.xml](https://agdturner.github.io/mxg-pwa/data/examples/AcetylO2/Acetyl_O2_associationEx.xml) file:
-  - There were no major new features in this release.
-There was a major refactoring underway and the release was used to discuss user interface design.

 ### Version 0.4
-- This builds on Version 0.3
-- For the example [Acetyl_O2_associationEx.xml](https://agdturner.github.io/mxg-pwa/data/examples/AcetylO2/Acetyl_O2_associationEx.xml) file:
-  - This was supposed to present all control options, but tere are issues.
+- Changes since 0.3:
+  - More control options added.
-  - If the users edits a me:ZPE property, the reaction well diagram should update.
+  - If the users edits a me:ZPE property, the reaction well diagram updates.

 ### Version 0.3
-- This builds on Version 0.2
-- For the example [Acetyl_O2_associationEx.xml](https://agdturner.github.io/mxg-pwa/data/examples/AcetylO2/Acetyl_O2_associationEx.xml) file:
+- Changes sine 0.2.
-  - This is supposed to reveal all details and make these editable.
+  - More details are revealed and made these editable.

 ### Version 0.2
 - This builds on Version 0.1